RamiLup/HMI-Prototype-drone-detection-nRF24/README.md

 <br>

-This prototype was engineered as a proof of concept (POC) to demonstrate the technical feasibility of a fast-development approach for a drone proximity alert system.
+This prototype was engineered as a POC to demonstrate to demonstrate the technical feasibility of a fast-development approach for a drone proximity alert system.
 Designed for cost-effective mass production and broad area coverage, it prioritizes the use of widely available components